Death and state funeral of Winston Churchill

-Winston Churchill, Prime Minister of the United Kingdom during the Second World War, died on 24 January 1965, aged 90.
-It was the first state funeral in the United Kingdom for a non-member of the royal family since Edward Carson's in 1935.
+On 24 January 1965, Winston Churchill, Prime Minister of the United Kingdom during the Second World War, died at the age of 90.
+His funeral was the first state funeral in the United Kingdom for a non-member of the royal family since Edward Carson's in 1935.
 The official funeral lasted for four days.
 Planning for the funeral, known as Operation Hope Not, began after Churchill's stroke in 1953 while in his second term as prime minister.
-After several revisions due to Churchill's continued survival, the plan was issued on 26 January 1965, two days after his death.
+After several revisions due to Churchill's continued survival, the final plan was issued on 26 January 1965, two days after his death.

 By decree of Queen Elizabeth II, his body lay in state at Westminster Hall for three days from 26 January.
 On 30 January, the order of funeral was held at St Paul's Cathedral.
 From there the body was transported by water along the River Thames to Waterloo station, accompanied by military salutations.
 In the afternoon he was buried at St Martin's Church, Bladon, the resting place of his ancestors and his brother.
 Attended by representatives from 120 countries, 6,000 people, and (unusually) by Queen Elizabeth II, the funeral involved more than 1,000 police and security personnel, nine military bands, 18 military battalions, 16 English Electric Lightning fighter jets of the Royal Air Force, a special boat MV Havengore, and a funeral train hauled by his namesake locomotive, the Winston Churchill, homage paid by 321,360 people, and witnessed by over 350 million people.
-It was the largest state funeral in British history, and was noted "as demonstrating the British genius for public spectacle," and the last state one until Queen Elizabeth II's on 19 September 2022.
+It was the largest state funeral in British history, and was noted "as demonstrating the British genius for public spectacle," and the last state funeral until Queen Elizabeth II's on 19 September 2022.